Table Of Contents

 Spot Instance Advisor provides Frequency of Interruption insights on each EC2 instance type.
 You can sort the frequency of interruption by ascending or descending order.

-It also shows how much you could save if you won the bid to use the Spot Instance at your set price.
-AWS displays the savings as the difference between On-Demand and Spot Instance pricing over the last 30 days as a percentage.
+It also shows how much you could save by using Spot Instances instead of On-Demand.
+AWS displays the savings as the difference between On-Demand and Spot Instance pricing over the last 30 days, expressed as a percentage.

 The Spot Instance Advisor lets you select the following details based on your Spot Instance EC2 compute needs.

-• The instance type filter helps you select the minimum virtual processing power (vCPU) and memory (GiB per minute) you need.
-There is also the option to include or exclude instance types supported by Amazon EMR (big data platform).
+• vCPU and memory requirements using the instance type filter, which helps you set the minimum virtual processing power and memory for your workload.
+You can also include or exclude instance types supported by Amazon EMR.

 The following is an example of how Spot Instance Advisor features work: